Africa

 GLAZE

-2 cups powdered sugar add more if you want a thicker glaze
+2 cups powdered sugar (add more if you want a thicker glaze)

-3-4 tbsp lime juice
+3-4 tablespoons lime juice

 Pinch of salt